hellais/arturo.filasto.net/src/content/posts/all-you-need-is-vi-and-httpd.md

 IRC channels on OFTC and sending each other messages that would be answered days later know what I'm talking about.
 Those of you still living in this consumerist world without a smartphone, I tip my hat to you.
-Those of you that still believe in the [dream of the cypherpunks](https://en.wikipedia.org/wiki/Cypherpunk) I am all in.
+Those of you that still believe in the [dream of the cypherpunks](https://en.wikipedia.org/wiki/Cypherpunk) I understand where you are coming from.

 During these days I explored this concept through a project which was the original implementation of `arturo.filasto.net`, called [latenza.js](https://github.com/hellais/latenza.js).

-I also though feel as a community we need to recognize the fact that we [don't live in the 90s anymore](https://www.youtube.com/watch?v=TZt-pOc3moc) and we can't expect all these new internet users to understand that.
+I also feel that as a community we need to recognize the fact that we [don't live in the 90s anymore](https://www.youtube.com/watch?v=TZt-pOc3moc) and we can't expect all these new internet users to not want nice things.